chenliweisg/Asg1/README.md

   <li>As a user, I want to view all the plan pricing, so i can choose which plan to buy.</li>
 </ul>

-<h3>Persona</h3>Edward is a student, who wants to learn how to code.
+<h3>Persona</h3>Edward is a student, who wants to learn how to programming and software apps.
 He went to SmartCamp's homepage to understand the organization.
 Later he went to the course page to view all the products.
-After choosing his product and signing up, the website brings him to the signup page.
-He then enters his credit card information and email.
+He then went to pricing page and choose a premium plan.
+Before purchasing the plan, he has to create or login to an account.
+After signing up and purchasing a premium plan, he went to course page start his first lesson.
+The lesson has a video and some note for him to study.

 click here to view the prototype https://xd.adobe.com/view/2cd54006-2259-438b-a3c9-86eb302a823d-7986/